EasyLLM/langbatch/README.md

 ## Key Features

-- Unified API to access Batch APIs from different providers.
-- Standarized OpenAI format for requests and responses
+- OpenAI format for requests and responses
-- Utilities for handling the complete lifecycle of a batch job: Creating, Starting, Monitoring, Retrying and Processing Completed
+- Utilities for handling the complete lifecycle of a batch job: Creating, Starting, Monitoring, Retrying and Processing
-- Convert incoming requests into batch jobs
+- Pipeline to convert stream of incoming requests into batch jobs

 ## Installation